amartincolby/Rust-Quick-Guide/README.md

 failures to develop municipal services like DMV systems, or the famous dumpster fire that was the launch of Obamacare.

+<a name="fn10">10</a>: The most notable recent event being driven by similar motivators is the rise of alternative server-side JavaScript runtimes like LLVR, JustJS, Bun, and uWebSockets.
+Node spent over a decade focusing on features and stability while its child, Deno, did similar in an attempt to steal market share.
+Then Bun, which doesn't even support Windows yet, has blown both out of the water in mindshare.

 --------------------------------------------------------------------------------

 The below text is valid Rust code.
-It is a copy of the code in the src directory.
+It is a copy of the code in the /src directory.

-The various sub-sections of the code have been delineated with curly braces, thus allowing easier collapsing and expanding of the sections in an editor.

-This was written in VSCode and using an interactive IDE with code linting and highlighting is recommended.
+This was written in VSCode and using an interactive IDE with code linting, folding, and highlighting is recommended.

 ``` rust